Who should read this guide?

 Here’s what you’ll get from this guide:

-- Learn how to automate Airbnb arbitrage accounting with Tallybreeze
+- Learn How to Automate Airbnb Accounting with Tallybreeze

 Cash Flow Diagram